Daniel-Ezekiel/chinook-music-store/README.md

 On clicking this button, the user is directed to a page with a form with which they can enter the details of the Album they wish to add to the Database.

-The information the user gets to add inludes:
+The information the user gets to add includes:

 - Album Title
 - Artist name (the user can select from the list of artists available or enter a new artist name)